-A good manager achieves its goals with great employees but a great manager figures out how to take out the best from their underperforming employees.
+A good manager achieves their goals with great employees.
+But a great manager figures out how to bring the best in underperforming employees.

-With the increased levels of stress and burnout levels, it has become important for the employees to retain their juice so that they can perform at their maximum.
-Work performance matters not only to have a breakthrough in their personal goals but also to have job satisfaction.
+With the increased levels of stress and burnout levels, it has become important for the employees to stay rejuvenated.
+Work performance matters to have a breakthrough in their personal and to have job satisfaction.

-These are just a few strategies to tackle the problem of underperforming but it depends solely on how you improvise and apply it in your organisation.
+These are just a few strategies to tackle the problem of underperforming but it depends solely on how you improvise and apply it in your organization.